stdevPavelmc/cqrlog/compiled/README.md

  #### NOTE: Upgrading to 2.6.0.(115) (or higer) will change database table "cqrlog_common" to version 6.
  If you return back to previous cqrlog version you need to restore the database.
-( if you used newupdate.sh it is to copy backup folder  ~/.config/cqrlog-YYYYMMDD-HHMMSS to name ~/.config/cqrlog )
+( if you used newupdate.sh it is to copy backup foder  ~/.config/cqrlog-YYYYMMDD-HHMMSS to name ~/.config/cqrlog )

  #### NOTE: For now on alpha test binaries beginning from 2.6.0.(107) are compiled using system that has GLIBC version 2.35.
 If you can not start Cqrlog after update check your GLIBC version with command console: ***ldd --version***